leptos-rs/book/src/deployment/binary_size.md

 And you'll need to add `panic = "abort"` to `[profile.release]` in `Cargo.toml`.
 Note that this applies the same `build-std` and panic settings to your server binary, which may not be desirable.
 Some further exploration is probably needed here.

 5. One of the sources of binary size in WASM binaries can be `serde` serialization/deserialization code.
-Leptos uses `serde` by default to serialize and deserialize resources created with `create_resource`.
-You might try experimenting with the `miniserde` and `serde-lite` features, which allow you to use those crates for serialization and deserialization instead; each only implements a subset of `serde`’s functionality, but typically optimizes for size over speed.
+Leptos uses `serde` by default to serialize and deserialize resources created with `Resource::new()`. `leptos_server` includes additional features to activate alternative encodings by adding additional `new_` methods.
+For example, activating the `miniserde` feature on the `leptos_server` crate adds a `Resource::new_miniserde()` method, and the `serde-lite` feature adds `new_serde_lite`. `miniserde` and `serde-lite` only implement subsets of `serde`’s functionality, but typically optimize for binary size over speed.

 ## Things to Avoid